loureirorg/php-cachedf/README.md

 ##How-to use:
   * include "cachedf.php"
   * at first line of your function include this:

 ```php
 if (cachedf()) return cachedf_val();
 ```

 ##Features:
-  * apc based
+  * APC based
-  * groups of cached functions support (to invalidate all at once)
+  * groups of cached functions support (to invalidate all at once ;) )

 ##Example:
 ```php